ibotty/butterlog/README.markdown

 Example
 ---------

 In the following example, the logging function will capture the context: the calling function, the filename and the linenumber.
-This is surprisingly performant and does only add 6µs (±0.1) to the calling time (on my amd athlon 4050e on 2.1GHz).
+This is surprisingly performant and does only add fractions of a microsecond to the calling time (on my amd athlon 4050e on 2.1GHz).

 ```php
 <?php